 - If you’re not confident syncing files manually, most software usually has an auto-sync setting which will work for some (but not all) files.

-- If opting for a paid video player, always try to get a free trial first, to make sure the software suits your needs.
+- If opting for a paid video player for Mac or Windows, always try to get a free trial first, to make sure the software suits your needs.

 Why Audio and Video synchronization Matters for Your Content